LGBTQ rights in Mozambique

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Mozambique have improved in the 21st century, although LGBTQ people continue to face legal challenges not faced by non-LGBTQ people.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Mozambique have improved in the 21st century, although LGBTQ people continue to face legal challenges not faced by non-LGBTQ people.
 Same-sex sexual activity became legal in Mozambique under the new Criminal Code that took effect in June 2015.
 Discrimination based on sexual orientation in employment was illegal from 2007 to 2024.
-The new Penal Code, enacted in 2020, provide explicit protections for LGBT people banning hate crimes and hate speech.
+The new Penal Code, enacted in 2020, provides explicit protections for LGBTQ people, banning hate crimes and hate speech.

-Mozambique, along with other former Portuguese colonies, is one of the most LGBT-friendly African nations.
+Mozambique, along with other former Portuguese colonies, is one of the most LGBTQ-friendly African nations.
 Polls have found moderate levels of support for LGBTQ rights and same-sex marriage.
 Nevertheless, same-sex couples are unable to marry or adopt, and LGBTQ people still face discrimination and prejudice.

 Legality of same-sex sexual activity

 Until the enactment of the new Criminal Code, the legal status of same-sex sexual activity was ambiguous in Mozambique.
 In March 2011, the Minister of Justice declared during the UN Human Rights Council's Universal Periodic Review that homosexuality is not an offence in Mozambique.
 However, the Criminal Code did contain an offence of "practices against nature".
 According to the ILGA, Articles 70 and 71(4°) provided for the imposition of security measures on people who habitually practiced "acts against nature".
 The security measures included a bond of "good behaviour", being put on probation for a certain period, or even internment in a workhouse or agricultural colony (from six months to three years).

 In December 2014, President Armando Guebuza signed the new Criminal Code, which does not contain any provisions regarding same-sex sexual activity, into law.
 It was published in the country's official journal on 31 December 2014 and took effect 180 days later (i.e. 30 June 2015).